-428 Marlborough was designed by Cummings and Sears, architect, and built in 1886 by Thomas Lyon, mason, for merchandise and food broker Albert Henry Morse and his wife, Ella Josephine (Frost) Morse.
+428 Marlborough was designed by Cummings and Sears, architects, and built in 1886 by Thomas Lyon, mason, for merchandise and food broker Albert Henry Morse and his wife, Ella Josephine (Frost) Morse.
+He is shown as the owner on the original building permit application, dated May 28, 1886.

+By the 1887-1888 winter season, Albert and Ella (Frost) Morse had made 428 Marlborough their home.
 They previously had lived at 26 Concord Square.
-He is shown as the owner of 428 Marlborough on the original building permit application, dated May 28, 1886.
-Ella Morse is shown as the owner on the 1888, 1898, 1908, and 1912 Bromley maps.

-The Morses’ son, Albert Henry Morse, Jr., lived with them.
+Their son, Albert Henry Morse, Jr., lived with them.
 He was associated with his father’s merchandise brokerage firm.
 He married in July of 1897 to Ada C. Burke.
 After their marriage, they lived at 428 Marlborough with his parents.

-By 1939, 428 Marlborough was owned by Warren-Stevens Inc.
+On May 18, 1939, 428 Marlborough was acquired from Albert Morse by real estate dealers Warren-Stevens Inc.

 In January of 1940, Mabel Reynolds applied for (and subsequently received) permission to convert 428 Marlborough into a lodging house.

 Under the terms of the trust, title to 428 Marlborough vested in Virginia Reynolds upon her twenty-first birthday in March of 1941.
 On June 7, 1943, she and her mother, as trustee of the former trust, transferred the property to Ida Christenberry as trustee of a newly-established trust for the benefit of Mabel Reynolds.
 Virginia Reynolds married soon thereafter to Frank Joseph Isabelle, Jr. They lived at 428 Marlborough while he served in the US Navy and then in Fall River.